Senna can take 8-12 hours to have an effect. It is best taken in the evening.

 - You have ever had an allergic reaction to a medicine.

 How to take senna

 - Before taking senna, read the manufacturer's printed information leaflet from the pack.
 It will give you more information about the medicine and will provide you with a full list of the side-effects which you could experience.

-- The usual adult dose is two to four tablets, or two to four 5 ml spoonfuls (10-20 ml) of liquid medicine.
+- The usual adult dose is two to four 7.5 mg tablets, or two to four 5 ml spoonfuls (10-20 ml) of liquid medicine once a day.
 Take senna in the evening.
 It should only be used for a few days - this is because your bowel can start to rely on this type of laxative to make it work rather than working on its own.
 If you are still constipated after taking senna for three days, you should make an appointment to speak with your doctor.

 - If a doctor or healthcare professional has recommended senna for your child, check the label on the pack carefully to make sure that you give the correct dose for the age of your child.

 Getting the most from your treatment